 There are a lot of steps to form a legal non-profit organization; this checklist walks you through this process and serves as record for the work that needs to be done.

-These checklists come in handy as a communication tool among your fundraising volunteers, when more than one fundraising team is involved, or the fundraising team changes every year, as is the case in many schools.
+These checklists come in handy as a communication tool among your volunteers, when more than one fundraising team is involved, or the team changes every year, as is the case in many schools.
 Save completed and blank fundraising checklists where current and incoming volunteers can easily find them.